-Lay the shirt out and iron if needed.
+Lay the shirt out and iron it if needed.
 I found the best spot to center my canvas and decided to place the seam under the ribbon.

-Place the shirt right side up.
+Begin by placing the shirt right side up.
 Lay the frame or canvas on your shirt where you want it placed.

-I used painters tape to line up the canvas and help you find the right place to put your words.
+I used painter’s tape to line up the canvas and help you find the right place to put your words.